Teuton2015/RepData_PeerAssessment1/PA1_template.md

 names(sum_data) <- c("date", "total")
 ```

-2. To display the total number of steps per day:
+2. To display the total number of steps each day:

 ```r
 # To display all days